Aloha ʻOe: In popular culture

-The chorus of the song serves as the intro for Spike Jones' interpretation of "Hawaiian War Chant". ("As the sun pulls away from the shore, and our boat sinks slowly in the west...")

-The song also appeared in the Popeye the Sailor short, Alona on the Sarong Seas, where it was played in the beginning of the short, and after Popeye eats his spinach.

 In the Japanese anime Space Dandy (created in 2014), the eponymous main character is captain of a spaceship called the Aloha Oe.

 The Jack London short story Aloha Oe features the chorus of the song.

 When Jiang Zemin, then-Chinese President and the General Secretary of the Chinese Communist Party, arrived at Hawaii at the beginning of his state visit to U.S. in October 1997, he played "Aloha ʻOe" with a Hawaiian lap steel guitar and invited then Hawaiian First Lady Vicky Cayetano to sing the song at a dinner with the presence of Governor Ben Cayetano.
 Jiang recounted that he used to frequently play this song when he was in college in 1940s.

-It is also used in the final scene of Train to Busan.

-The castaways sing the song as a good luck charm to a robot toward the end of the Gilligan's Island episode "Gilligan's Living Doll", as it is about to walk from the island underwater all the way to Hawaii.

-The song is played in the eighth episode of the 8th season of The Simpsons, "Hurricane Neddy", when Ned Flanders drives away to the psychiatric hospital.

-The song appeared in episode 4 of the HBO miniseries The White Lotus.

-The song was heard in 2007 film Alvin and the Chipmunks when Alvin was humming and using the towel rack as a Hula hoop.

-The song was used as the tune for Benny Agbayani's ouendan theme during his time with the Chiba Lotte Marines.
+Aloha 'Oe also inspired a traditional farewell ceremony of the same name for graduating seniors of the University of Tennessee beginning in 1926.